mjamalg/ec2-instance-connect-endpoint/README.md

-This is a project I created to get more familiar with Red Hat Automation Platform.
-The idea was to use both playbooks with RHAP amd create a workflow to install Docker and Jenkins on an EC2 instance.
+I initially used this as a project source for my Red Hat Automation Platform Job templates.